NHH-Data-Sci/R00_Data_Sci_Course_Launch/CC04_JSON_Files_Basics_And_Purposes.md

 - Your favorite food
 - One goal for this course

-📁 Name it "TD02_MY_JSON", and commit it to your repo.
+📁 Try this out in "TD02_MY_JSON" and commit it to your repo.

 ---